Blackbird88/Ultimate-ASI-Loader/readme.md

-Ultimate ASI Loader
+Ultimate DLL Loader
 ===================

 DESCRIPTION
 ------------------------
-This is a DLL file which adds ASI plugin loading functionality to any game, which uses any of the following libraries:
+This is a DLL file which adds DLL plugin loading functionality to any game, which uses any of the following libraries:
 * d3d8.dll
 * d3d9.dll
 * d3d11.dll